nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27605](https://jira.nuxeo.com/browse/NXP-27605)

-#### Improve concurrency management for conversions
+#### Improve Concurrency Management for Conversions
 (also available in 10.10)

-Nuxeo Server better handles concurrency management for conversion and prevent override of conversions.
+Nuxeo Server better handles concurrency management for conversion and prevent overrides of conversions.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29769](https://jira.nuxeo.com/browse/NXP-29769)

-#### Synchronously reindex document removed from a collection
+#### Synchronously Reindex Document Removed From a Collection
 (also available in 10.10)

 Removing a document from a collection triggers a synchronous reindexing in Elasticsearch.